commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 ````

 ##### beforeUpdateCallback
-During the sync process if a target type and a type draft are matched, this callback can be used to
+During the sync process, if a target type and a type draft are matched, this callback can be used to
-intercept the **_update_** request just before it is sent to commercetools platform.
+intercept the **_update_** request just before it is sent to the commercetools platform.
 This allows the user to modify
 update actions array with custom actions or discard unwanted actions.
 The callback provides the following information :

  * type draft from the source